-Top Ten Women Fighting For Equality On International Women’s Day
+Top 10 Women Fighting For Equality On International Women’s Day

 Wagatwe Wanjuki

-The problem of sexual assault on college and university campuses across the United States is largely under-reported and, even worse, often swept under the rug by officials.
+The problem of sexual assault on college and university campuses across the United States is largely underreported and, even worse, often swept under the rug by officials.
 So says Wagatwe Wanjuki, herself a survivor of campus sexual assault, according to Huffington Post.
 Since her ordeal at Tufts University in the late aughts, Wanjuki has become an advocate for victimized women to come forward, and for universities to take their allegations seriously.

 “At the end of the day schools need to do their ethical and legal duty to prevent and properly respond to rape on campus.”